Message From the Founder

 How to Find an Attorney?

-Title IX proceedings are a world all their own, so it is best to find not just an attorney, but one who specializes in assisting accused students.
+Because Title IX proceedings are a specialized area, if you seek the services of an attorney, it is best to find one who specializes in working with assisting accused students.
 We have a database of such attorneys.
 Users can sort attorneys by whether their firms specialize in student conduct matters.
 They can also view their litigation volume in this area, check whether they have litigation victories on record, and so forth (keep in mind that the Accused Students Database is a much better resource for researching litigation specifically, however).
 You can also simply search the internet for a Title IX attorney.

 Attorneys and firms come in all shapes and sizes.
 Some build their practices around criminal defense or personal injury and have one or two attorneys occasionally working on Title IX matters.
 Others have entire teams built around Title IX.
 We know from our database work that, of the 850+ lawsuits brought by students accused of Title IX violations against their schools, around 90% of attorneys who have litigated such cases have only litigated one or two of them.
 These lawsuits are also much more likely to have a favorable critical judicial decision (an order on a motion to dismiss, summary judgment, injunctive relief, etc.) when the student is represented by a Title IX attorney.